NationalLibraryOfNorway/ocfl-package-per-version-workgroup-notes/format_questions.md

 * bz
 * br
 * z
+* ...

 #### Pro
 * streamable
 * very simple
 * any compression can be used
-* easy to append new files
+* easy to append new files (uncompressed only)
 * good support for development

 #### Contra
 * no direct file access
-* compression all or nothing
+* compression not on a per file basis

 ### [7z](https://de.wikipedia.org/wiki/7z)